All Episodes

 Earth in the balance was what?

-The early nineties?
+The early 90s?

 We had a couple of months, couple of years.

-Inconvenient truth, we gotta act now or else.
+We got to act now or else.

-Now Prince Charles says 18 months or something.
+Now Prince Charles says 18 months or something?

-You want to know why they have to do this.
+You want to know why they have to do this?

 Global warming isn't to blame for the recent jump in hurricanes in the Atlantic, concludes a study by a prominent federal scientist whose position has shifted on the subject.